5 ethical, proven strategies to make money with your email list

 For live webinars, a key tip for selling webinars is to send emails all the way up until you go live with your webinar.
 59% of registrations happen less than a week before the webinar, and 17% occur the day of your webinar, so capture those last-minute signups.

-By the way, if you want a streamlined way to manage your email list and email campaigns, sell webinars, and run your online business, look no further than this 14-day Podia trial.
+By the way, if you want a streamlined way to manage your email list and email campaigns, sell webinars, and run your online business, look no further than Podia.

 Then naming your webinar and choosing “Webinar” from the modal popup.